levin-fankhauser/modul-347/README.md

   >
 </a>

 To start the project via Docker DevContainer press the button above.
 The project will install itself with its dependencies.
 To Start the App with debugging press ``F5`` or go to the ``Run`` Menu in the navigation bar and press ``Start debugging``.
+Select ``Node.js`` as your debugger.
 You can also start the project via console with:
 ```bash
 npm start
 ```